Signatures of real algebraic curves via plumbing diagrams: Casson-Gordon invariants of certain graph manifolds

 There is a deformation retraction of $W'_{Z_{ \vec {\fc}}}$ to the 2-complex $X$ given as a union of some 2-spheres $S_\fv$ and indexed by $\fv \in v(\fZ_{\vec {\fc}})$ and some punctured 2-spheres\footnote{By a punctured 2-sphere, we actually mean a 2-sphere with an open disk neighborhoods of some isolated points removed.} $S_\fw$ indexed by $ \fw \in v(Z_{\vec {\fc}})\setminus v(\fZ_{\vec {\fc}})$.
 These spheres and punctured spheres are identified along points as specified by the edges of the tree $Z_{ \vec {\fc}}$.
-The cover of each punctured two sphere is a connected surface with non-empty boundary and so has no 2-dimensional homology.
+The cover of each punctured two sphere is a connected surface with non-empty boundary.
+The cover of each $S_\fv$ is consists of $p$ copies of $S^2$ being permuted cyclically.